lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### Issue/Task: user interface for setting up an election

-Q: Standardized .csv ballot format (for decision coordination): ideal? including information about the ballot signing key information possible vote customization information vote choices etc.
+Question: Standardized .csv ballot format (for decision coordination): ideal? including information about the ballot signing key information possible vote customization information vote choices etc.
-Q: ways to make sure the .csv ballot is not mis-read or garbled e.g. maybe including item number, vote choice, and first letter/number of vote choice name in the vote, may prevent arbitrary misinterpretation of votes
+Question: ways to make sure the .csv ballot is not mis-read or garbled e.g. maybe including item number, vote choice, and first letter/number of vote choice name in the vote, may prevent arbitrary misinterpretation of votes
-Q: possible requiring of ballot being completely filled out
+Question: possible requiring of ballot being completely filled out
 - digital signature etc.
 - checksum etc.